Forests are one of the most useful renewable resources. They provide habitat to many types of animals & plants.

 The thick layer of humus in the forest absorbs and holds rainwater like a sponge.
-The leaves of the trees also reduce the force of the rain drops to keep soil intact.
-The latter allows a gradual run off of water to· prevent flash floods.
-This ensures perennial supply of water to streams, springs and wells
+The leaves of the trees also reduce the force of the raindrops to keep soil intact.
+The latter allows a gradual runoff of water to· prevent flash floods.
+This ensures the perennial supply of water to streams, springs, and wells

 Wood is one of the most important fuels used for cooking in several rural areas even today.
 Charcoal is also used during winters to keep ourselves warm

 Forests give a beautiful and pleasing look.
-Many people go to forests for recreation because temperature in forests is lower than normal and the air is pure.
-Forests are a good place for picnic, hunting, hiking, camping, fishing, photography, etc.
+Many people go to forests for recreation because the temperature in forests is lower than normal and the air is pure.
+Forests are a good place for picnics, hunting, hiking, camping, fishing, photography, etc.